 - to provide support and resources in one place you can come back to

-- to bring people together across the University to maximise synergies around engagement (at the minute that’s Public Engagement, Policy Engagement and Patient Involvement, with a view to expanding further in future)
+- to bring people together across the University to maximise synergies around engagement with research (Public Engagement, Policy Engagement, Patient Involvement, and Third Sector Engagement)

 - to promote funding and engagement opportunities to researchers across the institution

-- to provide regular networking events and highlight training opportunities related to engagement
+- to provide regular networking and events and highlight training opportunities related to engagement

-To join, open Microsoft Teams and select ‘Join or create a team’.
+To join the team, open Microsoft Teams and select ‘Join or create a team’.
 When prompted, enter the code fc84jre.
 An administrator will then approve your request – all are welcome!